Table of Contents

 Dom Care Residents receive room, board, and care services at a cost significantly lower than traditional assisted living or nursing home care, but the real attraction for most participants is the family home environment into which they move.
 Dom Care Providers are permitted to care for a maximum of three residents, but the majority of them care for only one resident or occasionally for married couples.

 The financial criteria can be quite confusing.
-Individuals can participate in Dom Care as "private payers," in which case there are no financial guidelines.
-However most participants receive financial assistance in the form of a domiciliary supplement.
+Individuals can participate in Dom Care as "private payers," in which case there are no financial limits.
+However, most participants receive financial assistance in the form of a domiciliary supplement.
 To be eligible, PA residents must be eligible for Supplemental Security Income or SSI.
-As of 2017, individuals must have income less than $735 / month.
-Married couples seeking admission to Dom Care together can have incomes up to $1,103 / month.
+As of 2018, this means individuals must have income less than $750 / month.
+Married couples seeking admission to Dom Care together can have incomes up to $1,125 / month.

 In addition to room and board, PA Dom Care participants receive personal care and assistance with their ADLs.
 They receive case management services from the state and monitoring of their wellbeing, as well as monitoring of their home's safety.
 Laundry, housekeeping, transportation assistance, medication management, and recreational activities are all the responsibility of the Dom Care Providers.
 It is worth noting that medical care is not a covered benefit of this program.